Ever wonder if you can use your Canon EOS R for live streaming?

 Different HDMI capture devices will vary by resolution, framerate, audio options, and overall stability.

-Once you have your HDMI capture device simply use your HDMI wire and plug in your capture device.
+Once you have your HDMI capture device, simply use your HDMI wire to plug in your capture device.

 Make sure to get the drivers for your capture device, for example, Elgato Camlink will appear choppy without installing Game Capture.
 You don’t need to use the program but installing it will make the Camlink work optimally.